-Mt Abu was such a relaxation, One of my best experience and after staying there for 2 days we were ready to visit Udaipur which I have read in history is city of lakes.
-It is surprising that there is so much of water in this city and rest of Rajasthan specially the Thar’s have non.
+Mt Abu was such a relaxation, One of my best experiences, and after staying there for two days, we were ready to visit Udaipur, which I have read in history is the city of lakes.
+Surprisingly, there is so much water in this city, and the rest of Rajasthan, especially the Thar’s, have none.
+Here is our Guide to Udaipur, The City of Lakes in Rajasthan.

 - Time spent: 6 hrs.

-We reached Udaipur about 11 at noon.
-After reaching Udaipur, the first thing we do is take the lunch at Hotel Natraj and had Gujarati Food, the quality was amazing and then we started discovering Udaipur.
+We reached Udaipur at about 11 at noon.
+After reaching Udaipur, the first thing we do is take the lunch at Hotel Natraj and had Gujarati Food, the quality was amazing, and then we started discovering Udaipur.

 - City Palace.